 They were looking for a roofing specialist, who was flexible and reliable and had the skills and experience to provide innovative solutions to on-site problems, particularly within school environments.

 “The framework gave us the quality reassurance we required to proceed with a single contractor call off, which at the time was particularly important because we had just entered the first COVID-19 lockdown,” explains, Gary Marchant, from NPS, the consultancy firm currently responsible for procuring and managing capital and maintenance work for London Borough of Waltham Forest.

-Within the space of just two weeks, CWG Group had been appointed to deliver the project, which started in July 2020 and was completed by December 2020.
+Within the space of just two weeks, CWG Group had been appointed to deliver the project, with Langley Waterproofing as the system supplier. which started in July 2020 and was completed by December 2020.

 The new roof coverings and roof, which spans 600m2, was designed and installed a month early.

 The new roof had to be installed within the existing steel framework structure, which meant a bespoke solution was required.
 This involved CWG working with the school and NPS to make sure existing drawings were identified, which enabled specific design factors and calculations to be incorporated.
 This also helped ensure the overall design met current building and fire safety regulations and standards.

 Chris Pearce from CWG, said: “We’ve delivered a number of projects through various different LHC frameworks, not just FR2.
 We worked closely with NPS and the school throughout the entire project, from procurement to delivery, which enabled us to finish work ahead of schedule.